 Does My Car Insurance Still Apply in Ireland?

 Just like in the UK, it’s illegal to drive uninsured in Ireland.
 You need at least third party cover.
 But will you have to buy specialist insurance for driving overseas, or will your current policy still apply?
+What if you are thinking of studying in Ireland and will have use of a car?

 If you’re insured with Go Girl, your car insurance will still apply when you’re driving in Ireland.
 We just ask that you inform us of your travel plans in advance.
 That way, we can ensure that you get all the cover you need while driving overseas.
 For more information, please consult your policy wording.